stfc/PSyclone/doc/developer_guide/transformations.rst

 correctness.

-If an OpenMP task region contains an `LBOUND`, `UBOUND` or `SIZE` intrinsic inside an if condition or a loop condition, and that intrisic contains an array section then PSyclone may generate extra dependencies, which may hurt code performance.
+If an OpenMP task region contains an `LBOUND`, `UBOUND` or `SIZE` intrinsic inside an if condition or a loop condition, and that intrinsic contains an array section then PSyclone may generate extra dependencies, which may hurt code performance.
 If this causes issues, please open an issue.